loiccoent/eurostat_ida_energy/README.md

 ### Corrections
 In the future cycles, you may have to update some of the corrections and filter to handle data issues, they can be found in:
     -  manual_corrections.R:
-        -  to exclude specific sectors where activity is available and not energy consumption, or vice- versa
+        - to correct specific values (e.g. wrong units)
-        -  to correct specific values (wrong units, negatives)
+        - to	to check if previous corrections are still valid
     -  year_selection.R: to select the first and last year, considering they should contain only complete sectors (activity and energy)

-When facing a data issue, there is always a trade off between excluding a sector from the decomposition or reducing the year coverage to exclude the problematic years.
+When test running for a new year, it is possible the process will exclude a very high amount of sector due to missing activity data on the last year.
+Depending on the number of sectors involved, there is always a trade off between excluding the sectors from the decomposition or shorten the year coverage for the given country.